-that the pre-initiator is attached to the nanotube which was later verified with thermogravimetric analysis.
+Chloroform-d) 6.99-6.79 (m, 1H) , 1.31 (d, J=6.9 Hz, 0H), 1.29 (s, 1H), 1.26 (s, 12H), 0.88 (t, J=6.8 Hz, 3H) The upfield shift is attributed to the increase in shielding due to the electron density and the magnetic nature of the carbon nanotubes.
+This spectrum shows that the pre-initiator is attached to the nanotube, which was later verified with thermogravimetric analysis.
 There is a doublet at 3.04 ppm that cannot be explained.
 Traditionally, it would be attributed a methylene group adjacent to a chlorine, but with the distorted electronic characteristics of the carbon nanotubes it cannot be determined with any certainty.

 Thermogravimetric analysis of 4-EO-BCB-g-CNT

-The grafting density was determined for the CNTs by using a TA nstruments Q-50 TGA to determine the weight percentage of the grafted pre-initiator by determining the weight loss as a sample is heated.
+The grafting density was determined for the CNTs by using a TA Instruments Q-50 TGA to determine the weight percentage of the grafted pre-initiator by determining the weight loss as a sample is heated.
 This is done under an inert atmosphere so the separation of constituents is not by oxidation.
-This method allows the weak bonds to be cleaved by a reverse Diels-Alder reaction and since the carbon nanotubes do not oxidize the weight lost is the weight of grafting.
+This method allows the weak bonds to be cleaved by a reverse Diels-Alder reaction and since the carbon nanotubes do not oxidize, the weight lost is the weight of grafting.
 There was a concern about physisorption vs the formation of chemical bonds.
-This was proven not to occur, because the same reaction was run with no heat and while the thermograms initially looked similar once the nanotubes were processing via Soxhlet extraction this was not an issue.
-Figure 10 shows the onset point of weight loss beginning at 226C; this is attributed to the loss of small molecules such as ethanol and any physisorbed 4-EO-BCB.
-The second more dramatic peak and the majority of the weight loss begins at approximately 400 C and this is attributed to the reverse Diels-Alder
+This was proven not to occur, because the same reaction was run with no heat and, while the thermograms initially looked similar, once the nanotubes were processing via Soxhlet extraction this was not an issue, because the impurities were removed through the extraction.
+Figure 10 shows the onset point of weight loss beginning at 226 C; this is attributed to the loss of small molecules such as ethanol and any physisorbed 4-EO-BCB.
+The second more dramatic peak and the majority of the weight loss begins at approximately 400 C and this is attributed to the reverse Diels-Alder reaction.
+Loading levels did not seem to affect the grafting density.
+It was discovered using DART mass spectrometry that the lower temperatures and longer reaction times led to the dimer of the BCB derivative.
+This is believed to be because at all loading levels it was more than the maximum needed for grafting.
+The temperature and duration of the reaction had a much larger effect.
+Maintaining the specific temperature was difficult and this is why the grafting levels differ from batch to batch as shown in Figure 10.

+4-BrIB-BCB-g-CNT

+Conversion to 4-BrIB-BCB-g-CNT

+The conversion of 4-EO-BCB to 4-BrIB-BCB is relatively straightforward and gave a yield approaching 100%.
+This was determined by TGA based on weight change.
+The esterification reaction between the hydroxyl terminated initiator and the acid bromide functional group of the bromoisobutyryl-bromide is facilitated by the TEA neutralizing the hydrobromic acid and driving the reaction forward by negating the reverse reaction.